 - a.
 The street address of the initial registered office of the corporation in the commonwealth: 693 Elm Street, Bridgewater, MA 02324 - b.
-The name of its initial registered agent at its registered office:

-Stephen M. Werther

-c.
-The names and addresses of the individuals who will serve as the initial directors, president, treasurer and secretary of the corporation (an address need not be specified if the business address of the officer or director is the same as the principal office location):

-Preside nt: Stephen M. Werther

-Treasur er: Marc A. Cohen

-Secretai y: Stephen M. Werther

-Directo r(s): Stephen M. Werther, Richard W. Radebach, Jr., Marc A. Cohen, Ellen Marie Andrew-Kasper, Hinds Valter

-d.
-The fiscal year end of the corporation: December 31

-e.
-A brief description of the type of business in which the corporation intends to engage: 1.
-1
+The name of its initial registered agent at its registered office: Stephen M. Werther - c.
+The names and addresses of the individuals who will serve as the initial directors, president, treasurer and secretary of the corporation (an address need not be specified if the business address of the officer or director is the same as the principal office location): - President: Stephen M. Werther - Treasurer: Marc A. Cohen - Secretary: Stephen M. Werther - Director(s): Stephen M. Werther, Richard W. Radebach, Jr., Marc A. Cohen, Ellen Marie Andrew-Kasper, Walter Hinds - d.
+The fiscal year end of the corporation: December 31 - e.
+A brief description of the type of business in which the corporation intends to engage: Cultivate, manufacture, market, promote, sell and distribute cannabis and related products for medical use. - f.
+The street address of the principal office of the corporation: 693 Elm Street, Bridgewater, MA 02324 - g.
+The street address where the records of the corporation required to be kept in the commonwealth are located is:

-£.
-Cultivate, manufacture, market, promote, sell and distribute cannabis and related products.for The street address of the principal office of the corporation: 693 Elm Street, Bridgewater, MA 02324 c medical use.
+693 Elm Street, Bridgewater, MA 02324

-g.
-The state of the s

-6 93 Elm Street, Bridgewater, MA 02324 , which is

 (number, street, city or town, state, zip code)

+(signature of authorized individual)

+\\\\\ , which is

-its principal office;
+- ☑ its principal office;

-an office of its transfer agent;
+- □ an office of its transfer agent;

-an office of its secretary/assistant secretary:
+- □ an office of its secretary/assistant secretary:

-its registered office. •
+- □ its registered office.

-Signed l sy: Ttiphinmulial
+Uphinm Signed by:

-П (signature of authorized individual) Chairman of the board of directors,
+- Chairman of the board of directors,

-. .
-President,
+-  President,

-и Other officer,
+- Other officer,

-0 Court-appointed fiduciary,
+- □ Court-appointed fiduciary,

-on this 27 day of December 2018
+day of December 2018 on this

+SECRETARY OF THE COMMONWEALTH